kjhealy/workflow-paper/plain-person-text.md

 There are many ways of implementing these principles.
 You could use Microsoft Word, Endnote and SPSS.
 Or Textpad and Stata.
 Or a pile of legal pads, a calculator, a pair of scissors and a box of file folders.
 But software applications are not all created equal, and some make it easier than others to do the Right Thing.
 For instance, it is *possible* to produce well-structured, easily-maintainable documents using Microsoft Word.
 But you have to use its styling and outlining features strictly and responsibly, and most people don't bother.
 You can maintain reproducible analyses in SPSS, but the application isn't set up to do this automatically or efficiently, nor does its design encourage good habits.
 So, it is probably a good idea to invest some time learning about the alternatives.
 Many of them are free to use or try out, and you are at a point in your career where you can afford to play with different setups without too much trouble.

 The dissertation, book, or articles you write will generally consist of the main text, the results of data analysis (perhaps presented in tables or figures) and the scholarly apparatus of notes and references.
-Thus, as you put a paper or an entire dissertation together you will want to be able to easily *keep a record of your actions* as you *edit text*, *analyze data* and *present results*, in a *reproducible way*.
+Thus, as you put a paper or an entire dissertation together you will want to be able to easily *keep a record of your actions* as you *edit text*, *analyze data* and *present results* in a *reproducible way*.
 In the next section I describe some applications and tools designed to let you do all of this.
 I focus on tools that fit together well (by design) and that are all freely available for Windows, Linux and Mac OS X. They are not perfect, by any means---in fact, some of them can be awkward to learn.
 But graduate-level research and writing can also be awkward to learn.
 Specialized tasks need specialized tools and, unfortunately, although they are very good at what they do, these tools don't always go out of their way to be friendly.

 ### Use version control